joshpilcher/redis-auth-system/README.md

 This project implements a secure user authentication and management system using Redis as the backend database and Flask for the web interface.

-It was developed as part of a database programming course and awarded 40/40 (High Distinction) with feedback highlighting it as “skilfully constructed, efficient, with a flawless GUI and faultless documentation.”
+It was developed as part of a database programming course and awarded 40/40 (High Distinction)

 🚀 Features

-🔐 User registration with email validation and security questions
+User registration with email validation and security questions

-🔑 Secure password storage using salted bcrypt hashing
+Secure password storage using salted bcrypt hashing

-🔄 Password recovery via security questions
+Password recovery via security questions

-⏳ Rate limiting to prevent brute force attacks
+Rate limiting to prevent brute force attacks

-🛠️ Admin functionality for exporting login logs (CSV)
+Admin functionality for exporting login logs (CSV)

-📂 CSV import for test data
+CSV import for test data

-🌐 Flask-based GUI with session management
+Flask-based GUI with session management

 📦 Installation
 1. Clone the repository